arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 ### Pinout

 <!---
 Pinout: It is always interesting to show the pinout of the product inside the datasheet.
-Pinout and texxt for example purposes.
+Pinout and text for example purposes.
 -->

-The Portent Hat Carrier pinout is shown in in the following figure.
+The Portent Hat Carrier pinout is shown in the following figure.

 ![Portenta Hat Carrier pinout](assets/phc-pinout.png)